superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Project Proposal Draft/Project Proposal Draft2.md

 1) **Culture**

-\- The development of drones in the use of search and rescue contributes to positive outlooks on technological advancement.
+\- The development of drones in the use post emergency situations contributes to positive outlooks on technological advancement.
 Using drone technology to solve real-world problems by way of technology creates a culture of high-tech innovation.

 2) **Society**

 \- Aviation drones can be faster, and safer than the boots-on-the-ground method of search and rescue.
-A drone can access terrain that might be dangerous for humans to traverse, potentially saving lives.
+A drone that can access medical conditions of victims by prioritizing victims helps first responders use their resources in way that maximizes the help they can provide.
 Along with increasing the sense of safety in communities it also unlocks new roles and responsibilities under an emergency services career.

 3) **Environment**